 “A Model of Crises in Emerging Markets”, The Economic Journal, Vol. 110, no. 460, January, 2000 pp. 256-272.

-“Latin America and East Asia in the Context of an Insurance Model of Currency Crises” Journal of
+“Latin America and East Asia in the Context of an Insurance Model of Currency Crises”, Journal of

-, August 1999. (with Menzie Chinn
+International Money and Finance, August 1999. (with Menzie Chinn

 and Sona Shrestha).